steveghee/OCTO_Studio_extensions/README.md

 ### Locator (** new **)
 The Locator widget can be linked to the output of finder.
-The output of loator is a matching list if location points that match the items in the find results list.
+The output of locator is a matching list if location points that match the items in the find results list.
-this list could be bound to the input of the wayfinder, allow the user to locate items.
+This list could be bound to the input of the wayfinder, allow the user to locate items spatially.

+If coumpound is set to true, s single composition location (box) which encompasses all N input items, is created.
+If false, each item in the input list is mapped to center point if the item

 ### Image markup
 The markup widget can be used to provide in-situ markup (pen,text, shapes) over an